 This can easily be accomplished through routine inspections and walk-throughs of work sites.
 It might be a good idea to also implement behavior based safety (BBS) programs so that key team members can observe the safety behaviors of workers.

 The data you collect should help you make strategic choices of what to continue, start, or stop in order to improve your contractor safety management program.

 How can safety management software help?

-Implementing a safety management software can help companies of all sizes to ensure each party involved in a project is committed to safety.
-Using a safety management software allows you to:
+While it's best to use data to drive decisions, tracking and reporting on large amounts of safety data can be very time consuming.
+This is where implementing a safety management software can help companies of all sizes to ensure each party involved in a project is committed to safety.

 To learn more about the benefits of contractor safety management software, contact IndustrySafe today.